rdegges/rdegges-blog/articles/2010/auto-generate-forms-with-djangos-modelform.md

 Our Server model contains several attributes which define a `Server` object.

 If you want to create a `Server` object, you can generate a form class which can be used to create a new `Server` model and store it in the database.
-This isn’t very difficult, but is a bit repetitive.
-Here’s how you would generate a form to create a new `Server` model using Django’s forms:
+This isn't very difficult, but is a bit repetitive.
+Here's how you would generate a form to create a new `Server` model using Django's forms:

 ``` python
 from django import forms